siemens/CtrlppCheck/WinCC_OA_Test/readme.md

 Here are located all WinCC OA tests based on WinCC CtrlTestFramework to validate QualityChecks.

-Execute the test run "Regressions-tests" to validate all regressions before you commit some changes.
+Execute the test run "regression tests" to validate all regressions before you commit some changes.

 ## Execute tests